jechecue/first-one/fixing-wifi-repeater/index.md

  - enough small to fit inside the Wi-Fi repeater housing taking into account there were another module inside.
  - output voltage: 5 V
  - enough output current to feed the Wi-Fi module.
 Acordding to the test, at least 0.161 A was needed.

+I usually have a variety of modules and components in my lab so I did not have to do a specific search for this case.
+Specifically, I had a module HLK-PM01 AD-DC 220 V to 5 V. The only thing I had to check was the size and the output current.

+Regarding the issue of output current, the seller indicates that the HLK-PM01 module has a power of 3 W. Applying Ohm's law for DC, the maximum current it can provide is I = P / V = 3 W / 5 V = 0.6 A which is twice the laboratory measurement.
+Therefore, this module could perform its function well below its power limit.

+For the size issue the most direct way is to try to put everything inside the housing and there was no problem with that.

+The last step is to assemble everything and test it.
+One difficulty to solve is the fastening of the power module.
+The original module was fixed with some screws but the new one was not the right shape.

+There are several ways to solve this problem which is basically to somehow glue the module to the housing.
+I could have used epoxy resin but decided to use something more creative that I had tried before.

+I used a low temperature <a href="https://es.aliexpress.com/item/32874700662.html">3D Drawing Pen</a>.
+You don't need to be very skilled to do it properly.
+The hot plastic is poured into the area of interest and then, in the first few seconds, a screwdriver or similar can be used to model it.

+## Final conclusion

+With a little patience, some simple tools and being a little systematic I was able to recover a Wi-Fi repeater.
+The device has been installed and working for two weeks now without any problems.
+I am waiting to receive a second power module to fix the other one that I have broken.